-- The Statement of Responsibilities for the Annual Accounts explains the responsibilities of the Council and of the Head of Finance as they relate to the Annual Accounts. - The Notes to the Financial Statements provide further information on the above financial statements. - The Annual Governance Statement explains how the Council has complied with the Chartered Institute of Public Finance and Accountancy (CIPFA) / Society of Local Authority Chief Executives (SOLACE) standard for good corporate governance and meets the requirements of relevant legislation and current good practice. - The Remuneration Report provides details of the Council's remuneration of its senior councillors and senior officers with regard to salary, taxable expenses and pension benefits and states how remuneration arrangements are managed.
+- The Statement of Responsibilities for the Annual Accounts explains the responsibilities of the Council and of the Head of Finance as they relate to the Annual Accounts. - The Notes to the Financial Statements provide further information on the above financial statements. - The Notes include an Expenditure and Funding Analysis which compares the net expenditure that is chargeable to taxation and rents and reconciles it to the Comprehensive Income and Expenditure Account.
+The service analysis for both the Expenditure and Funding Analysis and the Comprehensive Income and Expenditure Statement are now both provided in the way in which the Council organises itself and manages financial performance - The Annual Governance Statement explains how the Council has complied with the Chartered Institute of Public Finance and Accountancy (CIPFA) / Society of Local Authority Chief Executives (SOLACE) standard for good corporate governance and meets the requirements of relevant legislation and current good practice. - The Remuneration Report provides details of the Council's remuneration of its senior councillors and senior officers with regard to salary, taxable expenses and pension benefits and states how remuneration arrangements are managed.
 The report also provides information on exit packages agreed by the Council during the financial year.